Luca06Luwa/Luca06Luwa/README.md

 ### Archived projects or projects that I don't want to work on anymore:

 - Converting the written Linux Guides into an automated shell script.

+- Requested: Building a motion tracker thats better than apples one.
+(God help me)

+- Setting up a self hosted Git server for some future projects.
+(This github account will not be going away after it's setup).

+- Rewriting ani-cli in c or c++.
+(God help me).

 ---
 ### Finished Projects: